“Ivy League Egg Donor Wanted.”

 But there are egg-donation programs that focus on finding donors who are more interested in helping infertile women than in monetary compensation.

 Yale, for example, has its own anonymous egg donation program, called the Yale Oocyte Donation and Surrogacy Program, a subdivision of the Yale Fertility Center.
 The program compensates donors with $8,000, though administrators said donors are rarely motivated solely by money.
+To get more information about the program, see here the surrogacy agency california website.

 Despite the altruism that largely motivates egg donors, varying levels of compensation and the nature of the matching process — which allows recipients to select the type of donor they want — have raised concerns about how closely egg donation resembles genetic engineering.